 Although you haven’t had decades to develop your knowledge of music, your passion helped you learn a lot in a very short time.
 Whether you’re into singing, playing the cello, or sound engineering, you have a fresh look at the musical scene and boundless creativity.

-As you craft your resume, it’s important to lean into your skills, but also do your best to match them up against the job description.
+As you work on a resume online, it’s important to lean into your skills, but also do your best to match them up against the job description.
 This will show the reader, be it a recruiter or your music teacher, that you care about this role and want to give it your all.

 For example, if you’re applying to become a lead in your school’s sound department, zone in on your familiarity with relevant tools, such as Ableton Live.
 More importantly, talk about your ability to work in a team, and be specific—instead of “teamwork,” say that you’re skilled at “live sound collaboration.”